JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 - **Update**: Update an existing resource.
 Somewhat similar, but not equal, to PUT and PATCH.
 - **Delete**: Delete an existing resource.
 Similar to DELETE.

+While some operations are similar to some HTTP methods, you should know the differences in order to better write APIs.

+## Types of HTTP APIs
+### SOAP
+Standing for `Simple Object Access Protocol`

+### RPC
+Standing for `Remote Procedure Call`

+### gRPC
+Google's modern implementation of RPC

+## So...
+What is a REST API ?
+REST means `Representational State Transfer` and is an architectural style for distributed hypermedia systems.
+It was originally created by Roy Thomas Fielding on his doctoral dissertation of 2000.

 <!-- <p align="center">